ibadetazemi/SQL-Project/starting_with_questions.md

-Answer: Home/Apparel/Men's/Men's T-Shirt, a pattern was not found.
+Answer: Home/Apparel/Men's/Men's T-Shirt.
+There is a pattern of home security products.